ceph/ceph-medic/docs/source/codes/mons.rst

 Monitors
 ========

-The following checks indicate issue with monitor nodes.
+The following checks indicate issues with monitor nodes.

 Errors
 ------